Shopify/polaris/src/components/Button/README.md

 #### Navigation

 Merchants generally expect buttons to submit data or take action, and expect links to navigate.
-If you use the “url” prop to pass a value to the button, then the control outputs with an anchor styled as a button instead of an HTML button.
+If you use the `url` prop to pass a value to the button, then the control outputs with an anchor styled as a button instead of an HTML button.

 For more information on making accessible links, see the [link component](/components/navigation/link).